 Come home soon,

-The other emails were from Mrs. Robinson, most of them contained locations where Billy had accessed the internet.
+The other emails were all from Mrs. Robinson, they contained the locations where Billy had accessed the internet.
 The last message had some new information:

 May 3 (1 hour ago)